Polydimethylsiloxane: Skin

 PDMS is used variously in the cosmetic and consumer product industry as well.
 For example, dimethicone is used widely in skin-moisturizing lotions where it is listed as an active ingredient whose purpose is "skin protection."
 Some cosmetic formulations use dimethicone and related siloxane polymers in concentrations of use up to 15%.
 The Cosmetic Ingredient Review's (CIR) Expert Panel, has concluded that dimethicone and related polymers are "safe as used in cosmetic formulations."

 Hair

 PDMS compounds such as amodimethicone, are effective conditioners when formulated to consist of small particles and be soluble in water or alcohol/act as surfactants (especially for damaged hair), and are even more conditioning to the hair than common dimethicone and/or dimethicone copolyols.

 Contact lenses

 A proposed use of PDMS is contact lens cleaning.
 Its physical properties of low elastic modulus and hydrophobicity have been used to clean micro and nano pollutants from contact lens surfaces more effectively than multipurpose solution and finger rubbing; the researchers involved call the technique PoPPR (polymer on polymer pollution removal) and note that it is highly effective at removing nanoplastic that has adhered to lenses.
-The use of PDMS in the manufacture of contact lenses was patented (later abandoned).